Efforts in full swing for community uplift in Bara

 -

-Efforts in full swing for community uplift in BaraFebruary 13, 2017Print : Peshawar
+Efforts in full swing for community uplift in BaraFebruary 13, 2017Print : National

 BARA: As the return process of the temporarily displaced persons (TDPs) from Bara tehsil in Khyber Agency has been completed, the government is using all means to facilitate the tribespeople and put the militancy-affected areas back on track.